 As disclosed in the preprint/open peer-review settings when authors submit their paper, preprints cannot be "unpublished".

-Preprints receive a DOI, are submitted to various databases such as Crossref, and are considered citable.
-Because preprints do not "count" as formal publication, there is no "withdrawal" process.
+Preprints receive a DOI, are submitted to various databases such as Crossref, and are considered citable documents.
+This is why we can't simply "remove" them.
+Because preprints do not "count" as formal publication, there is no formal "withdrawal" process.
 Preprints (including submitted manuscripts) will remain on JMIR Preprints in perpetuity and will link to the version of record (VoR) when and if the paper is published formally in a peer-reviewed journal that uses Crossref.

-In exceptional cases (e.g. clearly wrong information that constitute a public health concern) we can add a new cover page to a preprint PDF that contains an explanation from the authors explaining why the preprint was withdrawn.
+In exceptional cases (e.g. clearly wrong information that constitute a public health concern) we can add a new cover page to a preprint PDF that contains an explanation from the authors explaining why the preprint was withdrawn (explaining substantial errors that would render the preprint unpublishable).
 The originally submitted preprint will still be part of the PDF, but the withdrawal explanation will be on the first page.
 Please submit an explanation and a signed PDF to firstname.lastname@example.org.